 The Carbon Mitigation Initiative (CMI) at Princeton University is a university-industry partnership sponsored by BP.
-The goal of the project is to find solutions to the carbon and climate problem that are safe, effective, and affordable.
-Now entering our 14th year, our researchers are speeding progress in the areas of low-carbon energy, carbon storage, carbon science, and carbon policy.
+The goal of the project is to find solutions to the carbon and climate problem that are safe, effective and affordable.
+Now entering our 12th year, our researchers are speeding progress in the areas of low-carbon energy, carbon storage, carbon science, and carbon policy.

-- The Policy & Integration Group synthesizes research discoveries, creates policy-relevant risk assessments, and explores the policy implications of carbon mitigation strategies.
+- The Policy & Integration Group synthesizes research discoveries and explores the policy implications of carbon mitigation strategies.
 It also works to communicate issues of carbon and climate to industry, government, NGO’s, and the general public.

-Led by CMI Co-Directors Stephen Pacala and Robert Socolow, the group has grown to include over 70 researchers who have published over 700 peer-reviewed articles.
+Led by CMI Co-Directors Stephen Pacala and Robert Socolow, the group has grown to include over 70 researchers.
 Together we are building a comprehensive view of the challenges of carbon mitigation – and how they can be overcome.